grupo-avispa/scitos2/scitos2_charging_dock/README.md

 	Freeze the first successful detection instead of refining the dock pose on every scan.

+* **`perception.max_yaw_error`** (double, default: 1.5707963267948966)

+	Maximum yaw error (rad) between a refined candidate and the initial estimate to accept it.
+The dock is asymmetric, so a candidate refined far from the initial estimate (e.g. ~180 deg flipped) is discarded instead of accepted.

 * **`segmentation.distance_threshold`** (double, default: 0.04)

 	The maximum distance between points in a cluster.